rudolfgrauberger/sonar-cxx-wiki/Path-and-path-separator-issues.md

 SonarQube is using the file extension to define which plugin to use (for this plugin ```sonar.cxx.suffixes.sources```).
 All other rules are equal to single language projects.

-For more hints see http://docs.codehaus.org/display/SONAR/Analyzing+with+SonarQube+Runner
+For more hints see [Analyzing with SonarQube Runner](http://docs.codehaus.org/display/SONAR/Analyzing+with+SonarQube+Runner)

 **Multi-module Project**

 A multi-module project consits of different sub-projects (modules) which can be defined by defining
 * all the configuration in the properties file in the root folder or
-* the configuration in multiple properties files.
+* the configuration in multiple properties files in the root folders of the module subfolders.

 Relative paths are handled different for multi-module projects:
 * By default, the module base directory is guessed from the module identifier.
 But it can be redefined using the ```sonar.projectBaseDir``` property.